Is the movie ‘Orion and the Dark’ really about anxiety?

 Orion confronts his fear, with the help of a misunderstood benefactor, and it allows him to move forward with his own life, and it is easy to replace “Dark” with anxiety.
 The film is adult-friendly, so it can be watched at different levels, depending on your perception of the material, and it is easy to see why people can relate to Orion’s fears as someone struggling with anxiety and possibly mental health.
 If that feels as if we might be reaching, the reason behind the assumption may be validated when we take a closer look at the writer behind the project.

-Who adapted Orion and the Dark?
+Who adapted the book?

 Taken from the original picture book, the adaptation is by Charlie Kaufman, and if the name sounds familiar, you are probably remembering it from his excellent work on films like Eternal Sunshine of the Spotless Mind and Adaptation.
 The story, through the lens of Kaufman, cannot help but resemble Kaufman’s style, adding depth and nuance to the original story.